nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 # 2. Why StudMap?

 Let’s face it — nobody loves keeping track of administrative details.
-It’s not the most interesting part of<br><br> any job.
-If you are a TA for a computing [module](#module), you probably didn’t sign up out of your love for admin<br><br> work.
-Sadly, administrative work is a necessary evil for TAs, so the best you can do is to make<br><br> conquering it more efficient.<br><br>
+It’s not the most interesting part of any job.
+If you are a TA for a computing [module](#module), you probably didn’t sign up out of your love for admin work.
+Sadly, administrative work is a necessary evil for TAs, so the best you can do is to make conquering it more efficient.

 ## 2.1 What do TAs do?

-As a TA, you will find yourself juggling various tasks:<br><br>
+As a TA, you will find yourself juggling various tasks:

-1. Grading of assignments, and managing this grading process<br><br>
+1. Grading of assignments, and managing this grading process
-2. Tracking attendance of students for various classes<br><br>
+2. Tracking attendance of students for various classes
-3. Managing your students’ progress<br><br>
+3. Managing your students’ progress

-Managing these may be initially easy, but they can quickly pile up and become more tedious if not<br><br> handled properly, especially with the tools available.<br><br>
+Managing these may be initially easy, but they can quickly pile up and become more tedious if not handled properly, especially with the tools available.

 ## 2.2 What tools do TAs currently use?